Oriental City: Yaohan Plaza

-There was a full-service sushi bar, izakaya, okonomiyaki restaurant and ramen bar, a café, as well as a food court offering bento boxes, kushiyaki, donburi such as unatamadon noodles, and other Japanese foods.
+There was a full-service sushi bar, izakaya, okonomiyaki restaurant, ramen bar and a café, as well as a food court offering bento boxes, kushiyaki, donburi such as unatamadon noodles, and other Japanese foods.
 A wagashi-ya operated and Minamoto Kitchoan used Yaohan Plaza to establish a London presence.
 Expatriates from Mino operated 'Utsuwa no Yakata', which sold Japanese porcelain and tablewares.
 The main hall hosted fairs for products such as imported antiques as well as car promotions and cultural displays such as kimono.

 The SegaDome arcade was a miniature SegaWorld and a large graphic of Sega's mascot Sonic the Hedgehog adorned the outside of the building.

-Other Japanese shops included a bookshop, Asahiya Shoten, with a large selection of manga, a video store, an imported toy shop that also sold computer and video games, a Sanrio boutique and electronics retailer.
+Other Japanese shops included a bookshop, Asahiya Shoten, with a large selection of manga, a video rental shop, an imported toy shop that also sold computer and video games, a Sanrio boutique and an electronics retailer.
 Services included a hairdresser specialising in Asian hair, travel agency, estate agent, cram school and dental practice.
 British and European luxury goods were offered to Japanese tourists by Liberty of London.
 Yaohan Plaza claimed that 70% of customers were Japanese.
 It arranged with a local taxi service to provide Japanese-language service and female drivers.

 Yaohan Plaza employed 190 staff, and each was expected to participate in morning rituals typical of a Japanese company, including singing the company song.

 The opening of Yaohan Plaza attracted media attention.
 Monique Roffey in The Independent described it as a "hypermarket cum shopping mall cum cultural space-capsule".

 By 1995, Yaohan encountered problems.
 A report suggested younger Japanese, a growing demographic in Britain's Japanese community, were less interested in the Japanese shopping experience.
 They had reduced spending power during a time of recession and were unwilling to pay a premium for imported goods.
 Customers complained about food going on sale past its sell-by date.
-Yaohan renamed their shopping centre Oriental City and sought to attract Chinese, Korean, Vietnamese, Thai and Malaysian communities.
+Yaohan renamed their shopping centre Oriental City and sought to attract the Chinese, Korean, Vietnamese, Thai and Malaysian communities in the United Kingdom.
 Several Japanese outlets were replaced and British Chinese became the largest group of customers.

 Yaohan's expansion across Asia left it vulnerable to the 1997 Asian financial crisis, and the business filed for bankruptcy that year.
 The London shopping centre was sold in October 1997 to Malaysian owners.